Overview of Brain Tumors

 Headache is the most common and often the first symptom.
 However, some people with brain tumors do not get headaches, and most headaches are not caused by brain tumors.
 A headache due to a brain tumor usually recurs more and more often as time passes.
 It is often worse when people lie down.
 The headache may be most intense when people awaken from sleep, then lessen later in the day.
 If headaches with these characteristics start in people who have not had headaches before, a brain tumor may be the cause.

 Often, increased pressure within the skull also causes mental function to deteriorate and mood to worsen.
 The personality may change.
 For example, people may become withdrawn, moody, and, often, inefficient at work.
 They may feel drowsy, confused, and unable to think.
 Such symptoms are often more apparent to family members and co-workers than to the affected person.
 Depression and anxiety, especially if either develops suddenly, may be an early symptom of a brain tumor.
 People may behave bizarrely.
 They may become uninhibited or behave in ways they never have before.
-In older people, certain brain tumors cause symptoms that may be mistaken for those of dementia.
+In older adults, certain brain tumors cause symptoms that may be mistaken for those of dementia.

 Later, as the pressure within the skull increases, nausea, vomiting, lethargy, increased drowsiness, intermittent fever, and even coma may occur.
 Vision may blur suddenly when people change positions.